-If a teacher makes an emergency removal, the teacher will notify a building administrator of the circumstances surrounding the removal in writing within one (1) school day.
+If a teacher makes an emergency removal, the teacher will notify a building administrator of the circumstances surrounding the removal in writing immediately.
 No prior notice or hearing is required for any removal under this procedure.
 In all cases of normal disciplinary procedures where a student is removed from curricular or extracurricular activity for less than one school day, and is not subject to further suspension for expulsion, the following due process requirements do not apply.

-If the emergency removal exceeds one (1) school day, then a hearing will be held within three (3) school days after the removal is ordered.
+If the emergency removal exceeds one (1) school day, then a hearing will be held on the next school day after the removal is ordered.
 Written notice of the hearing and the reasons for removal and any intended disciplinary action will be provided to the student, as soon as practical prior to the hearing.
 If the student is subject to an out of school suspension, the student will have the opportunity to appear at an informal hearing before the principal, assistant principal, Superintendent or a designee, and may challenge the reasons for the removal or otherwise explain his/her actions.